 - Interest rate.
 Check the interest rate on the loan you are contemplating.
 Make sure you know the difference between fixed and variable interest rates.
 With variable interest rates, make sure you can meet the monthly repayments if the amount spikes upwards during the life of your loan.

 - Fees and charges.
-Usually, every lender charges fees with a loan, so be aware of them.
+Usually, every lender charges fees with a loan, so make sure you aware of them.
 These include ongoing fees, such as monthly or annual service charges.
 They may also include one-off fees, such as application fees and early repayment fees.

 - Comparison rate.
 To better compare options, the comparison rate takes into account both the lender’s interest rate and other fees charged with the loan.